aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``service_name``
     - The name of the service
   * - ``job_id``
-    - The ID of the table to retrieve
+    - The ID of the job to retrieve

 **Example:** Retrieve the definition of the Flink job with ID ``8b8ac2fe-b6eb-46bc-b327-fb4b84d27276`` belonging to the Aiven for Flink service ``flink-devportal-demo``.

 ::

-  avn service flink table get flink-devportal-demo 8b8ac2fe-b6eb-46bc-b327-fb4b84d27276
+  avn service flink job get flink-devportal-demo 8b8ac2fe-b6eb-46bc-b327-fb4b84d27276

 An example of ``avn service flink job get`` output: